 UNESCO recognizes that culture has a major impact on reducing poverty and contributes to development, which is primarily human, inclusive and fair.
 Similarly, the ILO acknowledges the potential of cultural activities to provide significant business and employment opportunities and generate opportunities for decent work for men and women around the world.

 The international Master in “World Heritage and Cultural Projects for Development” focuses on culture and heritage managers’ and practitioners’ needs.
-It is 1 year programme with 4 months of face-to-face learning activities taking place in Turin/Italy, and two distance-learning modules.
+It’s a one year programme with 4 months of face-to-face learning activities taking place in Turin/Italy, and two distance-learning modules.
 Click here for more info.

-The course combines essential knowledge of cultural economics and cultural policies with the competences needed to design projects in the cultural field.
-The programme explores in detail the economic, social, institutional and legal considerations that govern the diverse UNESCO Conventions (World Heritage, Intangible Heritage, Diversity of Cultural Expressions) and programs (eg: Creative Cities, Man and Biosphere, Global Geoparks, Memories of the World).
+The course combines essential knowledge of cultural economics and cultural policies with the competencies needed to design projects in the cultural field.
+The programme explores in detail the economic, social, institutional and legal considerations that rule the diverse UNESCO Conventions (World Heritage, Intangible Heritage, Diversity of Cultural Expressions) and programs (eg: Creative Cities, Man and Biosphere, Global Geoparks, Memories of the World).